matlab-deep-learning/llms-with-matlab/README.md

 % Initialize the Azure Chat object, passing a system prompt and specifying the API version chat = azureChat(YOUR_RESOURCE_NAME, YOUR_DEPLOYMENT_NAME, "You are a helpful AI assistant", APIVersion="2023-12-01-preview");

-% Create an openAIMessages object to start the conversation history history = openAIMessages;
+% Create a messageHistory object to start the conversation history history = messageHistory;

 % Ask your question and store it in the history, create the response using the generate method, and store the response in the history history = addUserMessage(history,"What is an eigenvalue?");